-- What NCI tells us about community participation - Why this is important
+- What NCI tells us about community participation - Why this is important - Where to find out more about service planning across NCI States

 What is NCI?

 Each year, NCI asks people with intellectual and developmental disabilities (IDD) and their families how they feel about their lives and the services they get.
 NCI uses surveys so that the same questions can be asked to people in all NCI states.